opnfv/dovetail/docs/testing/user/testspecification/tempest_osinterop/tempest_osinterop_compute.rst

 For brevity, the test cases in this test area are summarized together based on the operations they are testing.

-All these test cases are included in the test case dovetail.tempest.osinterop of OVP test suite.
+All these test cases are included in the test case functest.tempest.osinterop of OVP test suite.

 Test Descriptions